basxsoftwareassociation/basxconnect/README.md

 Core Implementation of a CRM system for non-profit organizations

-(It feels like the README is the wrong document to place the whole vission/mission/core values stuff but I will be okay for now I think)
+(It feels like the README is the wrong document to place the whole vission/mission/core values stuff but it will be okay for now I think)

 Vision
 ------